Frequently Asked Questions

 What does “learn while you earn” mean?

 Apprenticeships in Ontario are designed so that 80% of your learning is done on the job while under the supervision of a licensed journeyperson.
 Once dispatched to a company you are working on jobsites performing the tasks of a Construction and Maintenance Electrician and being paid by your employer (Contractor).
-The other 20% of your learning is while you are attending the three mandatory levels of Trade School.
+The other 20% of your learning is while you are attending the three mandatory levels of Trade School and Supplementary Courses.

 Where will I work?